 By the 1800s the primary urge of European imperialism took on a number of new dimensions.
 One was aimed at the position of a dying European power itself, Spain.
 In this America joined in by simply seized much of the northern portion of Mexico (which itself had just broken away from Spain's control) ... meanwhile joining with Britain in putting economic and political "protection" (a favorite tactic involved in the not-so-subtle imperialist game) over the rest of newly independent Hispanic America.
 And by this same instinct America completed the job at the end of the 1800s by "liberating" the Philippines and Cuba – and placing American protection over those lands as well.

-Another focal point was the Far East (China, Japan, the Philippines, and Indochina), with China itself being the biggest prize.
-In this, America joined newly rising Germany, plus veteran imperialists Britain and France, in taking over a collapsing Chinese dynasty (and putting down anti-Western rebellions) — in order to bring Western cultural "enlightenment" (plus heroin) to a society that once thought of itself as the cultural center of the civilized world!
+Another focal point was the Far East, notably China (but also Japan and Indochina as well as the Philippines).
+In China, America joined newly rising Germany, plus veteran imperialists Britain and France, in taking over a collapsing Chinese dynasty (and putting down anti-Western rebellions) – in order to bring Western cultural "enlightenment" (plus heroin) to a society that once thought of itself as the cultural center of the civilized world!

 And finally there was the "Sick Man of Europe," the Ottoman Turkish Empire, stretching across Southeastern Europe, the Near East (the Levant) and North Africa.
 The French grabbed most of Ottoman North Africa, the British took over strategic Egypt, and a number of smaller but rising countries (Serbia, Bulgaria and Greece, principally) moved to seize portions of the Ottoman Empire in the Balkan Peninsula (Southeastern Europe).

 The "Great War" (World War One - 1914-1918).
 Several factors finally spun all this expansive energy against the Europeans themselves in what would turn out to be not a only totally pointless war of nation against nation, but such a savage enterprise that it would bleed Europe so badly that it left Europe merely to decline rapidly from its dominating position globally.
-Besides the tempting decline of the Ottoman Empire and the ambitions this stirred in the Balkans, there was the factor of newly assembled Germany (finally unified into a single state through the leadership of Bismarck) and also a landlocked Austrian Empire, that had been left out of the imperialist game, and was looking for its own expansion into the Balkan region.
-And then there was Russia, that in the 1800s decided that rather than being invaded by Western interests, it wanted to get into the European power game as a player rather than a victim.
+Besides the tempting decline of the Ottoman Empire and the ambitions this stirred in the Balkans, there was the factor of newly assembled Germany (finally unified into a single state through the leadership of Bismarck) and also a landlocked Austrian Empire, an empire that had been left out of the imperialist game ... and was also looking for its own expansion into the Balkan region.
+And then there was Russia, a society that in the 1800s decided that rather than being invaded by Western interests, it wanted to get into the European power game ... as a player rather than as a constant victim.

-Soon the players were choosing sides in the contest, until basically there were two opposing sides — ready to prove their national greatness at the slightest challenge.
-And indeed it took only a couple of bullets taking down the Austrian royals that started the two sides to march against each other in August of 1914 — along basically two fronts.
+Soon the players were choosing sides in a growing contest for dominance in Europe itself, until basically there were two opposing sides – ready to prove their national greatness at the slightest challenge.
+And indeed it took only a couple of bullets taking down the Austrian royals that started the two sides to march against each other in August of 1914 – along basically two fronts.
 One was primarily in Northern France, which quickly entrenched itself so deeply in the land that it barely changed lines over the next four years of the war, despite the millions of young Europeans sent in to slaughter other young Europeans.
-The other front was in East Europe, along a line that flowed back and forth, and — like the front in the West — merely exhausting the European contenders to no great end ... except that it did finally in early 1917 collapse the Russian government, which found itself way, way over its head, involved in a military commitment it had no way of meeting (sending multitudes of poorly armed Russian troops into German guns was stupidly suicidal).
-Then, unsurprisingly, all hell broke lose in Russia with this political collapse.
+The other front was in East Europe, along a line that flowed back and forth, and – like the front in the West – merely exhausting the European contenders to no great purpose.
+Except that it did, finally in early 1917, collapse the Russian government ... which had come to find itself way, way in over its head, involved in a military commitment it had no way of meeting (sending multitudes of poorly armed Russian troops into German guns was stupidly suicidal).
+Then, unsurprisingly, bloody revolution broke out in Russia with this political collapse.

 Wilson returned to the States, heartbroken (and soon physically broken as well – although America was never let in on that fact).
 And America – sickened by the deep betrayal of their lofty war goals (which had cost them plenty of young American lives) – vowed never, never to get involved in the schemes of the European Old World ever again!

-Meanwhile urban America partied on — trying to put the awful memory of the recent war behind it.
-Not only did urban America have a whole new range of material goodies to surround themselves with — cars, radios, telephones, vacuum cleaners, washing machines, etc. — it had whole new attitudes to go at life with — jazz, dance, clothing and hair styles, and above all booze, speakeasies and nightclubs.
-And because rural America was so disapproving of that lifestyle, urban America's drinking of booze increased under conservative America's 18th Amendment, which had made the drinking of alcoholic beverages totally illegal.
+Meanwhile urban America partied on – trying to put the awful memory of the recent war behind it.
+Not only did urban Americans have a whole new range of material goodies to surround themselves with – cars, radios, telephones, vacuum cleaners, washing machines, etc. – they had whole new attitudes to go at life with – jazz, dance, clothing and hair styles, and above all booze, speakeasies and nightclubs.
+And because rural America was so disapproving of that lifestyle, urban America's drinking of booze actually increased ... in rather deliberate defiance of conservative America's 18th Amendment, which had made the drinking of alcoholic beverages totally illegal.

 On the foreign relations front, America's retreat into "isolationism" did not mean an end in America's involvement in the affairs of the larger world.
 It just meant that such involvement would be very selective.
 Thus America did not join Wilson's pet project, the League of Nations, which virtually every other major nation at the time joined as full members.
 The inflexible, "always-right" Wilson would not yield an inch in the Senate's understandable concern about where exactly membership in the organization would leave Congress's own powers to decide when and where to go to war.
 The Senate was not willing to leave that decision to others making up some kind of a majority in the League of Nations.
 But beyond that, America did engage in peace conferences, even sponsored one of its own (the Washington Naval Conference, 1921-1922) focused on limiting the size of the navies of the major powers America, Britain and Japan (among others).
 America even sponsored an agreement among the nations (the Kellogg-Briand Pact of 1928) not to ever go to war – except clear cases of the need for self-defense.
 These were odd terms, as virtually all wars are undertaken with the idea of a society acting in self-defense ... thus making the agreement nice, but ultimately pointless.
 But that was pretty characteristic of the Idealism of the times.